Quality assurance in product development

 Although IT quality assurance services might seem like yet another expense, managing risks and preventing problems is actually much cheaper than solving them.

 Outsourcing software testing can help avoid costly mistakes and give you peace of mind in terms of cyber security, team productivity, and end-user satisfaction.

-Quality assurance services at Code & Pepper
+Quality assurance services for FinTech

 Quality, speed and the best value for money?

-Guide to software testing at Code & Pepper
+Software testing at Code & Pepper

 During automated testing, the code runs through a dedicated program, which is way faster and cost-effective than manual testing.
 It works particularly well in large projects with areas requiring testing for several times.
 Thanks to automation, it’s possible to maintain high test coverage in the whole project.
 Using tools such as SonarCloud, we can run automatic analysis looking for bugs or vulnerabilities throughout code repositories and pull requests.

 To ensure positive user experience and optimal click-through rates, applications need to run flawlessly on different hardware, operating systems, network environments, and mobile devices.
 Compatibility testing involves interacting with the application in numerous real environments (e.g. internet browsers, system versions, network speeds, etc.).
 At Code & Pepper, our go-to compatibility testing tools include BrowserStack and Selenium.

 Functional testing is focused on compliance with the application’s functional requirements, in other words — the outcome of system usage.
 This way, testers are able to find out whether a particular feature delivers the expected result.
 Our tools and strategies for functional testing include: BDD (Behaviour Driven Development), end-to-end testing, Gherkin language, Cucumber and Specflow libraries, Puppeteer, Protractor, Selenium, Postman, and more.